ghdl/ghdl/doc/references/CodingStyle.rst

 declarations, two spaces at end of sentences, finish sentences with a dot.
 But: 3 spaces for indentation.

-No trailing spaces, not TAB (HT).
+No trailing spaces, no TAB (HT).

-Subprograms must have a comment before to describe it, like:
+Subprograms must have a comment before to describe them, like:

 .. code-block:: Ada